ICJIA/icjia-accessibility-portal/content/faqs.md

 **The cost of waiting:** Fixing accessibility issues after development is typically **significantly more expensive** than building accessibility in from the start—industry estimates suggest remediation costs can be several times higher than proactive design.

+**References:**

+- <a href="https://www.w3.org/WAI/planning-and-managing/" target="_blank" rel="noopener noreferrer">W3C WAI: Planning and Managing Web Accessibility</a> — Describes organization-wide accessibility responsibilities
+- <a href="https://www.section508.gov/manage/section-508-program-team-roles-and-responsibilities/" target="_blank" rel="noopener noreferrer">Section508.gov: Roles and Responsibilities</a> — Outlines accessibility roles across different teams

 ### Can managers delay accessibility work to "get more information first"?

-**The April 24, 2026 deadline is a fixed legal requirement under the ADA Title II web rule.** The rule does not include a routine extension process.
+**The April 24, 2026 deadline is a fixed compliance requirement under the ADA Title II web rule.** The rule does not include a routine extension process.
 While it's completely reasonable for managers to want clarity on scope, timeline, and resources before starting work, the deadline is firm — accessibility work needs to begin now, even as you gather more information.

 **Who to ask (so you get answers without losing time):**